zvonimir/zvonimir.github.io/index.md

 ---
 ![image-title-here]({{ site.url }}/img/zvonimir_rakamaric_center.jpg){:style="float:right;margin:5px;border:2px solid #e7e7e7;"}
-I am an associate professor in the School of Computing at the University of Utah, where I lead Software Analysis Research Laboratory ([SOARlab](http://soarlab.org)).
+I am an associate professor in the School of Computing at the University of Utah, where I lead the Software Analysis Research Laboratory ([SOARlab](http://soarlab.org)).
 My work aims to improve the reliability and resilience of complex software systems by empowering developers with practical tools and techniques for analysis of their artifacts.
 To achieve this, my